National Public Health Accreditation

 By 2020, 100% of community health boards will be prepared to apply for accreditation.

-As of August 2016, the following Minnesota health departments have received national accreditation:
+As of 2017, the following Minnesota health departments have achieved national accreditation:

 - Bloomington Public Health / Public Health Alliance of Bloomington, Edina, and Richfield